A Search Methodology

 1. Spell it Out

 Spell-out the subject you are searching for.
-Write down any buzzwords, acronyms and abbreviations.
+Write down any keywords, acronyms and abbreviations.
 Be sure the think about the "who" associated with your subject.
 Who would be likely to produce or publish the information you are seeking?
 Is there a well-known expert, university or association that specializes in your subject.
-The words you write down become the basis for keyword searches later on.
+The words you write down become the basis for searches later on.
 For example; a search for cancer treatment information might involve the following terms; cancer, chemotherapy, radiotherapy, melanoma, oncology, NCI ("National Cancer Institute"), AMA ("American Medical Association"), etc.

 2. Strategize - Choose your approach, which online resources, tools

-Decide what are the best online tools to use for each of your specific search terms.
-This requires that you understand are different strengths and weaknesses of the various online tools.
+Decide what are the best tools to use for each of your specific search terms.
+This requires that you understand there are different strengths and weaknesses of the various online tools.
 For more information, see my overview of search tools.

 3. Search - Get online, execute, stay focused, use advanced search features